 We are still striving to raise sufficient funds locally in order to meet the total overall cost of the development but we are sure that with the generosity of our members and that of our neighbouring provinces this will be achieved.

-which will take place on the 18th April 2017 as part of the Tercentenary celebrations of Grand Lodge.
+An official opening and luncheon took place on the 18th April 2017 as part of the Tercentenary celebrations of Grand Lodge.

 key...
 Click on the thumbnails for a full view